Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Langlands correspondence

 In \cite{ALang}, with the help of the product formula proven in \cite{AM}, we have the following theorem, which is nothing but the $p$-adic version of ``{\it principe de r\'{e}currence}'' by Deligne:

-\begin{thm*}[{\cite[\S5]{ALang}}] Let $r_0$ be a positive integer, and assume Theorem \ref{main} is known for $r,r'<r_0$, then we have the map $\mc{I}_{r_0}\rightarrow\mc{A}_{r_0}$ in the sense of Langlands such that the corresponding cuspidal representation is unramified at the places where the isocrystal is.
-Moreover, if we have a map $\mc{A}_{r_0}\rightarrow\mc{I}_{r_0}$ in the sense of Langlands such that the corresponding isocrystal is unramified at the places where the cuspidal representation is, the theorem holds for $r',r\leq r_0$. \end{thm*}
+\begin{thm*}[{\cite[\S5]{ALang}}] Let $n$ be a positive integer, and assume Theorem \ref{main} is known for $r,r'\leq n$, then we have the map $\mc{I}_{n+1}\rightarrow\mc{A}_{n+1}$ in the sense of Langlands such that the corresponding cuspidal representation is unramified at the places where the isocrystal is.
+Moreover, if we have a map $\mc{A}_{n+1}\rightarrow\mc{I}_{n+1}$ in the sense of Langlands such that the corresponding isocrystal is unramified at the places where the cuspidal representation is, then Theorem \ref{main} holds for $r',r\leq n+1$.
+In other words, \eqref{epsilonlocalL} of the theorem holds automatically once we prove \eqref{maincorres}. \end{thm*}

 Thanks to the theorem above, our task is only to construct a map $\mc{A}_r\rightarrow\mc{I}_r$ such that the corresponding isocrystal is unramified at the places where the cuspidal representation is.
-Basic idea is to realize this as a relative cohomology of moduli spaces of ``shtukas'' {\em \'{a} la} Drinfeld.
+A rough idea is to realize this as the relative cohomologies of moduli spaces of ``shtukas'' {\em \'{a} la} Drinfeld.
+Even though the moduli spaces we use here are the same as that of Lafforgue, we take $p$-adic cohomologies that we have developed in the preceding sections instead of $\ell$-adic cohomologies to carry this out.

 In this paper, we use the following various types of moduli spaces of shtukas.
+We remind that the notation is the same as that of Lafforgue.
 Let $r$ be a positive integer.
-Let $N$ be a {\em level}, {\it i.e.}\ a closed subscheme $N=\mr{Spec}(\mc{O}_N)\hookrightarrow X$ which is not equal to $X$, $p\colon[0,r]\rightarrow\mb{R}$ be a convex polygon, and $a\in\mb{A}^{\times}_{F}$.
-Given these data, we have admissible stacks\footnote{In fact, they are moreover ``serene stack'' in the terminology of \cite[Appendix A]{Laf}.} over the surface $(X-N)\times(X-N)$ as follows:
+Let $N$ be a {\em level}, {\it i.e.}\ a closed subscheme $N=\mr{Spec}(\mc{O}_N)\hookrightarrow X$ which is not equal to $X$, $p\colon[0,r]\rightarrow\mb{R}$ be a convex polygon, and $a\in\mb{A}^{\times}_{F}$ of degree $1$.
+Given these data, we have c-admissible stacks (cf.\ Definition \ref{defcompactcadmmorph}) over the surface $(X-N)\times(X-N)$ as follows: